 - 2 tbsp. melted ghee

 - Rajasthani dal or any side dish to serve

 In a bowl. mix together (except water) all the ingredients.
 Add water little at a time and knead a dough.
 Cover with a wet cloth and keep aside for 15 minutes.

 On one side make small gashes with a knife.
-Turn over and get started making your design either by pinching using your thumb and index finger, with a small tweezer or a small scissor.
+Turn over and start making your design either by pinching using your thumb and index finger, with a small tweezer or a small scissor.
 Make similar designer rotis with the remaining dough.

 Place them on a greased baking sheet / tray and brush all over with some ghee.
-Bake at 180 degrees C. for 15-18 minutes.
-Drizzle some more ghee over the roti and serve with Rajasthani Panchmel Dal or any side dish.
+Bake at 180 degrees C. for 15-20 minutes.
+When done, drizzle some more ghee over the roti and serve with Rajasthani Panchmel Dal or any side dish.

 In a bowl. mix together (except water and oil to fry) all the ingredients.